Ultimate Fall Birding Hotspots Across the South

 Sandhill Cranes: The marshes and wetlands of the Delta are also home to the iconic Sandhill Cranes during the fall.
 You’ll spot large numbers of these birds (and hear their distinctive bugling calls) as they gather to feed.

 Shorebird Migration: The Mississippi Delta is a prime feeding ground for shorebirds – including sanderlings, plovers, and yellowlegs – that flock to its mudflats during migration.
-The Delta National Forest and the Yazoo National Wildlife Refuge are excellent places to observe these birds in their natural habitat.
+The Delta National Forest and the Yazoo National Wildlife Refuge are excellent birding hotspots to observe shorebirds in their natural habitat.

 Top Fall Birding Hotspots Across the South